apiato/documentation/docs/features/payments.md

 ---

 :::info
-Apiato uses [Payment Container](https://github.com/apiato/payment-container) for payments.
-Read the documentations [here](https://github.com/apiato/payment-container/blob/master/README.md).
+This feature is provided using Payment Container.
+Read the documentations [here](https://github.com/apiato/payment-container).
 :::